 • parainfluenza,

-• mycoplasmas.
+• mycoplasma.

-The rapid development of inflammation contribute to:
+The rapid development of inflammation is promoted by:

-• low weight baby
+• low baby weight,

 • weakened immunity,

-• age under 3 months
+• age under 3 months,

 • diseases of the cardiovascular system,

-• congenital malformations of the respiratory tract,
+• congenital defects of the respiratory tract,

 • visiting a nursery/kindergarten,